irmen/prog8/docs/source/index.rst

 - The compiler outputs a regular 6502 assembly code file, it doesn't assemble this itself.
   A third party cross-assembler tool is used to do this final step.
 - Goto is considered harmful, but not here; arbitrary control flow jumps are allowed.
+- No complicated error handling or overflow checks that would slow things down.

 Required tools